 Gowning Procedure for Grade D CleanRoom area

-It’s time to put on your dedicated footwear if all you’re doing is general gowning for a grade D area likewise shoe covers.
+It’s time to put on dedicated footwear if all you’re doing is general gowning for a grade D area likewise shoe covers.
 Additional footwear will be provided if you are gowning for aseptic procedures later on during Stage 2 gowning in the aseptic entry area. once you’ve cleaned and disinfected your hands.
 Grab a set of sterile gloves. without touching the glove’s outer layer, open the package.
 Always make contact with the internal surfaces of gloves when handling them with bare hands.
 Gloving correctly requires practice.
 Put on the gloves and then clean them with 70% IPA. then, following the putting on of your safety glasses.

 Entry into Sterile Area